learn-co-curriculum/react-phase-2-project-requirements/README.md

 We've made it!
 You're ready to built a React application!
 Before you start ideating, think about some of the project requirements.
 Some ideas (games) may not work well for this project.

-### Requirments
+### Requirements

-1. You must use a Rails API backend with a separate React front-end.
+1. You must use a Rails API backend with a separate React front end.
 2. Your backend must have at least one resource.
 3. Your application must have full CRUD actions for at least one resource.
 4. __Optional:__ Your application can have authentication/authorization. (**reminder use the auth template**)
 5. Modularize your application into seperate files and folders based on purpose of code.
+6. Any calls to 3rd-party APIs must be made through your back end.

 #### Bonus
 1. Implement a new node package you have never used.
 (Socket.io, Chart.js, Draggable.js)